tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 Clients and Servers SHOULD NOT reuse a key share for multiple connections.
 Reuse of a key share allows passive observers to correlate different connections.
 Reuse of a client key share to the same server additionally allows the server to correlate different connections.

+If an external PSK identity is used for multiple connections, then it will generally be possible for an external observer to track clients and/or servers across connections.
+Use of the Encrypted Client Hello {{?I-D.ietf-tls-esni}} extension can mitigate this risk, as can mechanisms external to TLS that rotate the PSK identity.

 ## Unauthenticated Operation